Chapter 2 Theory

 B. How do the authors deal with interdependencies?

-8. Have a look at all the papers citing the paper of Verbakel and De Graaf (2009).
+C. What macro-micro and micro-macro links are discussed? - Have a look at all the papers citing the paper of Verbakel and De Graaf (2009).
 How did the social-network perspective in the field addressing the same (or similar) social problems evolve?